Which school do you want to support?

 The Public Policy Institute of California has estimated that by 2025, based on current trends for high school and college graduation, California will have way too many workers without a college degree and too few who have one.
 This change in the job market is driving an ever-growing wedge in the American dream.
 Only about a third of California residents over age 25 have earned a Bachelor’s degree or more.
 As the US has become a knowledge economy, the earning potential of educated workers has exploded, while that of less educated workers has stagnated.

 A recurring theme of Ed100 is "be careful with statistics, especially when a cut-point is involved."
 A Bachelor's degree is one example of such a cut-point.
 Many students begin college but do not complete a four-year degree, for all kinds of reasons.
 Could it be they are getting the preparation they need to qualify for the jobs available in the market?
-In 2015, the Public Policy Institute of California examined the demand for students who complete "some college."
-The authors argue that the state of California is underproducing candidates for knowledge work at all levels, including for positions that can be filled without a completed degree.
-They forecast a shortage of 2.5 million educated workers by 2025.
+In 2017, the Public Policy Institute of California examined the demand for skilled workers.
+The authors argue that the state of California is dramatically underproducing candidates for knowledge work, and will face a shortage of over a million bachelor's degree holders by 2013.

 The next lesson examines the terrible cost of failing to educate students.